Cyclone: TUTT cell

 Under specific circumstances, upper level cold lows can break off from the base of the tropical upper tropospheric trough (TUTT), which is located mid-ocean in the Northern Hemisphere during the summer months.
 These upper tropospheric cyclonic vortices, also known as TUTT cells or TUTT lows, usually move slowly from east-northeast to west-southwest, and their bases generally do not extend below 20,000 ft in altitude.
 A weak inverted surface trough within the trade wind is generally found underneath them, and they may also be associated with broad areas of high-level clouds.
 Downward development results in an increase of cumulus clouds and the appearance of a surface vortex.
 In rare cases, they become warm-core tropical cyclones.
 Upper cyclones and the upper troughs that trail tropical cyclones can cause additional outflow channels and aid in their intensification.
 Developing tropical disturbances can help create or deepen upper troughs or upper lows in their wake due to the outflow jet emanating from the developing tropical disturbance/cyclone.

-Mesoscale
+Non-synoptic types

 The following types of cyclones are not identifiable in synoptic charts.